AyushGupta51379/AyushGuptaPortfolio/Resume/README.md

 My reviews and photos have received over 270K views and helped many people to decide where to go for food, sightseeing and more.

-<b> I am glad that I am helping people and will continue to contribute more. </b>
+I am glad that I am helping people and will continue to contribute more.

 <b> Profile link: </b>
 https://maps.app.goo.gl/vTKam7d4xVptoDu27